The Best Anime Streaming Sites for 2023: Free & Paid

 Best Anime Streaming Sites: Funimation

-Personally, I liked that I could find pre-orders and home videos in the shop as well, if you don’t need to have all of your anime in digital formats.
+I liked that I could also find pre-orders and home videos in the shop if you don’t need to have all of your anime in digital formats.
 There are over 15,000 hours of anime on the site, all ad-free with a subscription.

 Something I love about Funimation is that it’s a known name.
 I feel like it’s trustworthy and something I can trust with my subscription fee.